UCDglobalchange/FARM/README.md

 alias sqs="squeue | grep serial"   ##to check on the jobs on serial partition alias sjob="scontrol show -d job"  ##to check detailed information about a running job.
 USAGE: sjob 134158
 ```

+## Interactive Shells on a Node
+After the upgrade of the Farm cluster to Ubuntu 22.04, users are no longer permitted to ssh into a node where their job might be running.
+The [Farm April 2023 - 22.04 Upgrade Notes](https://hpc.ucdavis.edu/2023-apr-farm-upgrade) suggest the following way to get an interactive shell on a node:

+1. To get a new job with a shell:
+        ```
+        srun --partition=PartitionName --time=5:00:00 --ntasks=1 --cpus-per-task=4 --mem=1G --pty /bin/bash -l
+        ```
+2. To get a shell within an existing job:
+        ```
+        srun --jobid=your-running-job_ID_here --pty /bin/bash -l
+        ```

 ## The /scratch/ Directory and Disk I/O